novoda/gradle-build-properties-plugin/docs/advanced-usage.md

 |a value | `buildProperties.secrets['notThere'].or('fallback')` |

-If the whole fallback chain evaluation fails then a `CompositeException` is thrown listing all the causes in the chain, eg:
+If the whole fallback chain evaluation fails then a `CompositeException` is thrown listing all the causes in the chain, e.g.:

 ```
 A problem occurred while evaluating entry: